 - -AddPerms and -DelPerms add and delete the specified permissions for the given role on individual policies from the main NetBackup resource objects.
-For more about permissions, see the NetBackup Administrator's Guide, Volume - -AddPolicy and -DelPolicy add and delete policies from the main NetBackup resource objects. - -AddRBACPrincipal adds role-based access control (RBAC) permissions for a security administrator and a backup administrator to a specified user or user group.
-For more about permissions, see the NetBackup Web UI Security Administrator's Guide or the NetBackup Web UI Backup Administrator's Guide. - -Adduser and -Deluser add and delete permissions on individual policies from the main NetBackup resource objects.
+For more about permissions, see the NetBackup Administrator's Guide, Volume - -AddPolicy and -DelPolicy add and delete policies from the main NetBackup resource objects. - -AddRBACPrincipal adds role-based access control (RBAC) permissions for the Administrator role to a specified user or user group.
+For more about permissions, see the NetBackup Web UI Administrator's Guide. - -Adduser and -Deluser add and delete permissions on individual policies from the main NetBackup resource objects.
 When used with the enhanced auditing feature, -Adduser and -Deluser grant and revoke NetBackup administrator privileges for enhanced auditing.
-For enhanced auditing, you do not have to include the OSGroup, Server or CredFile options. - AllowAuthorization and -DisallowAuthorization specify which computers are allowed or not allowed to perform authorization checks.
+For enhanced auditing, you do not have to include the OSGroup, Server or CredFile options. - -AllowAuthorization and -DisallowAuthorization specify which computers are allowed or not allowed to perform authorization checks.
 The security administrator must specify which servers (master or media) can examine the Authorization database to perform authorization checks. - -AllClients deploys the security certificate to all the available clients. - -AllMediaservers deploys the security certificate to all the available media servers. - CheckUpgrade determines if an upgrade of existing authorization information is needed for the specified server.
 If so, this option returns 61.
 Only NetBackup installers use this option. - -Configureauth configures the Authentication Broker.